zqfang/zqfang.github.io/2020-04-28-seurat2scanpy/index.md

-## SeuratDisk (NOT RECOMMENED )
+## SeuratDisk

 Please see [SeuratDisk](https://mojaveazure.github.io/seurat-disk/reference/Convert.html) to convert seurat to scanpy.

+Not recommend, since it's not fully compatitble with anndata standards.

 **Tips**:
 1. set default assay to `RNA` before covert to h5ad.